E-2 Visa (Treaty Investor)

 • Develop and direct investments from the treaty country.

 The E-2 visa qualifying investment should create job opportunities for US workers.
-While it is preferable to have the US workers hired at the time of application for the treaty investor E-2 visa, reasonably achievable projections of jobs that will be created in the future is often sufficient.
+Whilst some US embassies and consulates may require these US workers to have been hired at the time of application, other posts, such as the Embassy of the United States in London, will accept reasonably achievable projections of jobs that will be created in the future in the case of start-ups or expansions of already-successful foreign businesses.

 There is no specific dollar amount that must be invested to meet the substantial amount requirement, but the investment must meet one of two tests: